EDIpack/EDIpack2.0/doc/quickstart/01_anderson.rst

 .. preferred-crossrefs::
    :ed_solve: f/ed_main/ed_solve

-In this section we use the methods in |edipack2|  to solve a simple example of Anderson quantum impurity problem.
+In this section we use the methods in |edipack|  to solve a simple example of Anderson quantum impurity problem.

 Looking forward for a DMFT application, here we consider the Bethe